RESHAPELab/ART-CoreEngine/README.md

 - `core_engine_output.csv` This is for predictions team.

 > :warning: **Warning**<br>
-SAVE AND BACKUP both `ai_log.csv` and `ai_result_backup.db` in the `generatedFiles` directory as this keeps track of AI artifacts.
+SAVE AND BACKUP both `ai_log.csv` and `ai_result_backup.db` in the `output` directory as this keeps track of AI artifacts.
 Deleting this file can result in having to redo OpenAI calls, costing money!

 > :information_source: **Info**<br>
-If you want to restart the analysis, delete **ONLY** the `main.db` file in the `generatedFiles` directory.
+If you want to restart the analysis, delete **ONLY** the `main.db` file in the `output` directory.

 ## Build Instructions: